zengelan/eks-workshop/content/025_MVISIONCloudScans/resolve_rescan.md

 weight: 30
 ---

 Now let's fix some of these issues!
 First, log into your AWS tenant and head to the S3 service.
-Within here, see if you can successfully remove public access (unrestricted access) and enable bucket encryption.
-A hint screenshot is below.
+Within here, see if you can successfully:

+1. remove public access (unrestricted access)
+2. enable bucket encryption.

+A hint screenshot for the unrestricted access is below.
+For the encryption, choose AES-256.

 ![AR](/images/mvcscan/cspmresolve06.png?classes=border,shadow)